paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-701-multimodal-freight-policy.md

 <a id="section-70103"></a>
 ## § 70103.
 National Multimodal Freight Network
-**(a) In General.—** The Under Secretary of Transportation for Policy shall establish a National Multimodal Freight Network in accordance with this section—
+**(a) In General.—** The Assistant Secretary for Multimodal Freight (referred to in this section as the “Assistant Secretary”) shall establish a National Multimodal Freight Network in accordance with this section—

 (1) to assist States in strategically directing resources toward improved system performance for the efficient movement of freight on the Network;